pratjz/Resources/Algorithms.md

 ## Websites

-*Websites you should use to learn classic algorithms*

 * [A Visual Guide to Graph Traversal Algorithms](https://workshape.github.io/visual-graph-algorithms/) - Interactive visualisations for learning how graph traversal algorithms work
 * [Algomation](http://www.algomation.com/) - A didactic, animated, exposition of algorithms.